Nagasaki 1st district

 Nagasaki 1st district is a constituency of the House of Representatives in the Diet of Japan.
-It is located in Southwestern Nagasaki and covers the city of Nagasaki without the former towns of Kinkai and Sotome.
-As of 2009, 353,871 eligible voters were registered in the district.
+It is located in Nagasaki prefecture and covers the city of Nagasaki.

 Before the electoral reform of 1994, Nagasaki city was part of the multi-member Nagasaki 1st district where five Representatives had been elected by single non-transferable vote.

 The district has been leaning towards the Democratic Party and its predecessors since its creation.
 Only in a 1998 by-election, Liberal Democrat Masakazu Kuranari, the eldest son of Tadashi Kuranari, longtime former Representative for the multi-member 1st district, could win the seat, but lost it to Democrat Yoshiaki Takaki in the following general election of 2000.